seyyedjavadrazavi/syntax_semantic_exp_fiding/README.md

 In the `exp_rep` directory, the reputation and expertise of requesters are computed.
 Expertise means how many accomplished tasks in a specific domain each requester has.

 ###### 3.3.
 Worker Profile
+In this directory, the workers' profiles including expertise in domain and reputation are generated.

+###### 3.4.
+Create Situation Vector

 Continue....